 top of page

-In this article, Arbour therapist Beth Cowin outlines various options for Counselling in Victoria B.C.
+In this article, Arbour therapist, Beth Cowin, offers an update on various options for accessible counselling in Greater Victoria, BC.

 A man talking with his counsellor.
 The counsellor listens intently, and the man gestures.
 Casual attire, plants in the background, calm mood.